molgenis/vip-annotate/src/main/resources/README_GFF3.txt

 ID
    A unique identifier for the alignment.
 Some alignments use a long UUID string as a stable alignment identifier.
-Multiple rows with the same ID indicate parts of the same alignment.
+Multiple rows with the same ID indicate fragments of the same alignment.
 For example, transcript alignments are represented with a separate row representing each exon of the transcript.

 Target